mbiarnes/chestnut/README.md

 Post release actions
 ====================
-When all previous listed steps have been fulfilled the following steps have to be undertaken:<br>
+When all previous listed steps have been fulfilled and there are no concerns about the upcoming release/tag the following steps have to be undertaken:<br>

 Push tags
 ---------
-Once the release is finished, the artifacts are copied to staging repositories on Nexus and the tag are created, they have to be pushed to `community:droolsjbpm` or `product:jboss-integration`.
+Once the release is finished, the artifacts are copied to staging repositories on Nexus and the tags are created, they have to be pushed to `community:droolsjbpm` or `product:jboss-integration`.

 ###Push Uberfire tag
-There are two scripts for pushing the Uberfie/Uberfire-extensions tag:<br>
+There are two scripts for pushing the Uberfire/Uberfire-extensions tag:<br>
 0.7.x:&nbsp;[011.Releasing_Uberfire_Uberfire-extensions_push-tag_0.7.x](https://kie-jenkins.rhev-ci-vms.eng.rdu2.redhat.com/view/uf-releases-0.7.x/job/011.Releasing_Uberfire_Uberfire-extensions_push-tag_0.7.x/)<br>
 0.8.x:&nbsp;[011.Releasing_Uberfire_Uberfire-extensions_push-tag-0.8.x](https://kie-jenkins.rhev-ci-vms.eng.rdu2.redhat.com/view/uf-releases-0.8.x/job/011.Releasing_Uberfire_Uberfire-extensions_push-tag-0.8.x/)<br>